Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 In 1755, during the enlightenment, Kajsa Warg (1703-1769) published a cookbook: 'Help in the household for young women' (Hjelpreda I Hushållningen För Unga Fruentimber), in which meat balls (köttbullar) are mentioned for the first time (Tellström, 2018).
 It's likely that the book was also distributed in the eastern part of the kingdom, which at that time was mainly Swedish speaking.

-But as Finland's main population spoke Swedish, Agricola's initiative to Christianize the pagan tribes had evolved with Henrik Gabriel Porthan (1739-1804), rector for The Royal Academy of Åbo, a professor of philosophy, and a Fennophile.
+But as Finland's main population spoke Swedish, and Agricola tried to Christianize the pagan tribes, Henrik Gabriel Porthan (1739-1804), a professor of philosophy, and the rector for The Royal Academy of Åbo, nourished Fennophilia.
 Using mythology and folk poetry as references, Dr Porthan claimed that Finnish history originated from the east.
 (According to Finnish Red Cross blood service (2023), 16% of the Finns originate from the East).

 In 1808, Russia invaded the Swedish fortress Sveaborg and likely launched anti-Sweden campaign's to sway the minds of the population in the former eastern part of the Swedish kingdom.
 They likely used Dr Porthan's myths and folk-songs.
 The implication: traditions which had arrived from the western part of the kingdom was likely relabeled as something native to the Uralic-Finns.